 DENMARK

 2 // Schedule

-Depending on Project size and complexity and type of new building/renovation/restauration is to be done, the setup and team can and will adapt to the project.
+Depending on Project size and complexity and type of new building/ renovation/ restauration is to be done, the setup and team can and will adapt to the project.

+Description of Services

+Building and Planning

 As an appendix to this scheme, Rasmus add a overall description (in English) of the typical design phase and consultant delivery made by Architect and Engineers in a typical Project.
 (50 pages).